-Response papers are 6-10 page (single-spaced) papers that offer a constructive, critical evaluation of the week's readings.
+Response papers are 6-10 page (single spaced, one inch margins, 12 point font, only your name at the top) papers that offer a constructive, critical evaluation of the week's readings.
 You must turn in two response papers by the end of the semester.
-You may turn in your response essays at the end of any week (except the last), but you must submit your first essay by the end of Week 7 (Friday, 21 February).
+You may turn in your response essays at the end of any week (except the last), but you must submit your first essay by Friday, March 3.
 You may focus on as many or as few readings as you like, but you must offer a well-reasoned critique of the arguments/evidence presented in each piece and suggestions on how the research could be improved.
+Writing responses to one or more of the questions above is a good way to begin.
 Response papers should be submitted through the ELC course site.